bkvaiude/mean-elk/README.md

 What's remaining to cover?

 - How to collect docker container logs (using tags in filter) without breaking current working Application?
-- Clean up logs by setting up the clean cron on application logs
+- Clean up logs by setting up the clean up cron on application logs